 Even though picnics are already outside and surrounded by nature, don’t let that stop you from bringing in more greenery or beautiful blooms.
 Adding pops of color with flowers to your setup is a relatively inexpensive way to fill the space.

 You don’t need to use outdoor only blankets & pillows.
 If the ground is dry than bring out all the indoor blankets and textiles you need.
 The more the merrier, especially if you’re having several people.
 No one wants to sit on dirt and be uncomfortable, so think of it like you’re decorating your living room.
 Think outside the box.
 Mix colors and blend textures.
 Don’t be afraid of color because after all, you’re probably doing it for the ‘gram anyway.

 Keep food simple.
 Picnic food should be finger food items like small sandwiches, cheese and crackers, mini cupcakes and a veggie platter.
 Having to cut food with a santoku knife and fork on your lap sounds like an accident waiting to happen.
 Plus, everything mentioned can be bought pre-made at your local grocery store which saves you time and your sanity.
+It’s also crucial to have the very best picnic basket as that makes such a huge difference to your picnic.
 Leave the silverware at home and bust out those beautiful cloth napkins you save for special occasions and you’re set!

 When was the last time you threw a picnic?
 What is the one must-have item on your picnic list?